Positive Pregnancy test??

 I hadn’t booked the day off work so I still had to go in and pretend that everything was normal but inside I was screaming, “I’m pregnant, I’m pregnant, I’m finally bloody pregnant!!”

 As soon as we had the scan, my nauseous feeling went.
 My sore boobs also went away.
-In the days that followed I was convinced that I wasn’t pregnant.
+In the days that followed, I was convinced that I wasn’t pregnant and would check the NHS website for common symptoms and advice.
 We were still regularly doing pregnancy tests to check.
 I thought that I would relax after the scan and enjoy being pregnant but I couldn’t.
 I was paranoid that something was going to go wrong.
-Before we went in for our 12 week scan I was so scared that they were going to give us bad news.
+Before we went in for our 12-week scan I was so scared that they were going to give us bad news.
 But there he was, snug, safe and warm.

 I had opted to have the tests done to check for certain abnormalities and a few days before Christmas I got a letter from the hospital with my test results.
 Everything was fine but they had detected that one of my hormones was low and this can result in a small baby and possibly an early birth.
 I started panicking.
 Was it something that I had done wrong?
 They had arranged an extra scan at 32 weeks to check the growth of the baby.